pamidur/aspect-injector/documentation/readme.md

 		}
 	}

-Note that there no more attribures connected to AspectInjector.
+Note that there are no more attribures connected to AspectInjector.
 They were deleted.
-So were atttributes from aspect itself:
+So were attributes from aspect itself:

 	class LogMethodCallAspect
 	{